xiaoming2013/oracle-11gR2-enabler/README.md

 Refer to the Oracle Documentation for more information: http://docs.oracle.com/cd/E11882_01/install.112/e24321/pre_install.htm#BABHHEJD

 The Silver Fabric engine that will be running the Oracle Database 11gR2 Enabler can either be run as the user created above or as root.
 If the engine is run as root, the RuntimeContextVariable ${UNIX_USER_NAME} value needs to be set to the user created above.
+Additionally, the path to the engine work directory needs to have read and execute priviledges for the user created above.

 Installation
 --------------------------------------